eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Vehicle App Runtime/run_runtime_services_locally.md

 ## Using tasks in Visual Studio Code

-**Overview:** If you are developing in Visual Studio Code, the runtime components (like _Vehicle Data Broker_ or _Vehicle Services_) are available for local execution as _Tasks_, a feature of Visual Studio Code.
+**Overview:** If you are developing in Visual Studio Code, the runtime components (like _Vehicle Data Broker_ or _Vehicle Services_) are available for local execution as _Tasks_, a feature of the Visual Studio Code.
 Additional information on tasks can be found [here](https://code.visualstudio.com/docs/editor/tasks).

-**Quick Start:** Each component has a task that is defined in _.vscode/tasks.json_:

 **Quick Start:** Each component has a task that is defined in _.vscode/tasks.json_:
 * Dapr (```Local - Ensure Dapr```): installs Dapr CLI and initializes Dapr if required